corda/cordapp-template-kotlin/README.md

 ### Releases

-It is recommended to checkout a milestone release of Corda.
+It is recommended to checkout a milestone release tag of Corda.
 To do this you must run:

-    git checkout release-M12
+    git checkout -b [your-branch-name] release-M12.1

 ### Snapshots